aee46/aee46.github.io/content/projects/project_9.md

 Acknowledgements
 ======
 I worked with Rachel Arena, Tyler Wisniewski, and Kelvin Resch to create an obstacle setup on the second floor of Phillips Hall.
-I referenced Daria Kot's 2024 webpage to develop a better understanding of matrix transformations.
+I referenced Daria Kot's and Nila Narayan's webpages, as well as the lecture notes, to develop a better understanding of matrix transformations.
 I extensively referenced the Matplotlib documentation while writing code for each of the graphs present in this report.